31. Glossary

 - Console

-View > Show Console) opens the console Overlay Panel at the bottom of the Sublime Text window, with 2 child panels: an output panel and below that, an input panel that allows you to send input directly into the Python interpreter that is executing plug-ins.- Context
+Ctrl+` (Ctrl+backtick) (or ) opens the Console Panel at the bottom of the Sublime Text window, with 2 child Views: an output View acting as read-only display area (where you can see debugging and logging output), and input View acting as a “textbox” (in Windows UI terms) allowing you to send input directly into the Python interpreter that is executing Plugins, allowing you to directly make calls to the Sublime Text API if/when needed.

 A Context is an optional element of a Key Binding, that uses the key “context” in the Key Binding dictionary object.
 When present, it provides a possibly-complex condition under which that key combination can be applied.